 I lived in Gestel for about 2,5 years.
 It’s a very multicultural part of Eindhoven and close to the High Tech Campus and ASML.
 There are a lot of social rental houses and the houses are not so big, generally speaking.
 If you want to live in this area: do your research well.
 The house prices are reasonable.

 Also, an old part of Eindhoven.
-You will find villa areas, old little centers and social rental house areas.
+You will find villa areas, old little centres and social rental house areas.
 Tongelre is situated between two train tracks and close to DAF and the TU/e campus.
 In the past years, there has been a lot of activity here.
-House prices are reasonable here compared with the center.
+House prices are reasonable here compared with the centre.
 Nature is close by, and Nuenen not far away.

 Everyone is different.
-Every neighborhood of Eindhoven is different.
-If you are looking for a house to buy, visit the neighborhood which you think fits you the most.
-Most expats live in the center of Eindhoven, Meerhoven and Blixembosch.
+Every neighbourhood of Eindhoven is different.
+If you are looking for a house to buy, visit the area which you think fits you the most.
+Most expats live in the centre of Eindhoven, Meerhoven and Blixembosch.
 If you don’t have a clue, you can tour all around, for example by riding the “Lichtjesroute”.
 It is the road the Canadians and American drove when Eindhoven was delivered from the German’s in 1944.
 And you will learn more about the history too.